Welcome to Personality Central

 If you’re an ESTP, consider these as avenues for development:

-While you do not see the need for positive feedback or encouragement, others see it as important to being effective at their work.
+While you do not see the need for positive feedback or encouragement, others see it as important to be effective at their work.
 Learn to give praise, even for the small achievements, understanding that it will go a long way in building a good working relationship.

 Know that for some people, a harmonious working relationship is essential for them to be effective or feel empowered to excel at their work, and therefore, they see a need to build personal relationships even for work.